-- Performance Period: Fiscal years 2023 2025. - Performance Measures: Return on Invested Capital ("ROIC"), Average Adjusted Earnings per Share ("EPS") Growth, and Relative Total Shareholder Return ("TSR"), equally weighted.
-ROIC and Relative TSR are measured over a single three-year period covering fiscal years 2023, 2024 and 2025.
-Average Adjusted EPS Growth measures EPS growth in fiscal year 2023, average EPS growth in fiscal years 2023 and 2024, and average EPS growth in fiscal years 2023, 2024, and 2025. - Vesting: Earned PEP units shall generally cliff vest 100% on December 15, 2025 (the "Scheduled Vesting Date"), subject to your continued employment at AECOM through such date.
+- Performance Period: Fiscal years 2024 2026. - Performance Measures: Return on Invested Capital ("ROIC"), Average Adjusted Earnings per Share ("EPS") Growth, and Relative Total Shareholder Return ("TSR"), equally weighted.
+ROIC and Relative TSR are measured over a single three-year period covering fiscal years 2024, 2025 and 2026.
+Average Adjusted EPS Growth measures EPS growth in fiscal years 2024, average EPS growth in fiscal years 2024 and 2025, and average EPS growth in fiscal years 2024, 2025, and 2026. - Vesting: Earned PEP units shall generally cliff vest 100% on December 15, 2026 (the "Scheduled Vesting Date"), subject to your continued employment at AECOM through such date.
 If your employment at AECOM ends prior to this date, you will generally forfeit the entire award, except that you may be eligible for payment of all or a portion of the award if your employment ends due to death, disability, retirement, or in a Severance Eligible Termination (as defined below). - Taxation: PEP awards issued in the U.S. are generally subject to federal and state income tax, FICA, and other state employment taxes on or about the settlement date, except that FICA may be due in an earlier year of vesting in certain cases.
 PEP awards issued outside the U.S. are generally taxed on the vesting date under local tax laws.
 Please consult a tax advisor for information specific to your individual facts and circumstances. - Award Payout: Your PEP award payout will range from 0% to 200% of target based on attainment of performance goals and your continued employment, and payment will generally be in the form shares of AECOM common stock.
 The payout will be reduced for any required tax withholding unless you elect in advance of vesting to pay the taxes yourself and you have sufficient cash balances within your personal Merrill Lynch brokerage account to remit the amount of the required tax withholding to AECOM at the time that such tax withholding is due (or make other arrangement to timely satisfy such obligations as may be permitted under the Plan Documents).
-The remaining AECOM shares earned (net of applicable taxes) will be deposited into your Merrill Lynch brokerage account as soon as administratively possible following the Scheduled Vesting Date, but in no event later than the 15th day of the third month following the Scheduled Vesting Date, (or if PEPs vest in connection with an employment termination due to death or disability, no later than the 15th day of the third month following such termination). - Grant Acceptance: You must accept your PEP grant online at www.benefits.ml.com before you can receive payment of your vested PEP award.
+The remaining AECOM shares earned (net of applicable taxes) will be deposited into your Merrill Lynch brokerage account as soon as administratively possible following the Scheduled Vesting Date, but in no event later than the 15th day of the third month following the Scheduled Vesting Date (or if PEPs vest in connection with an employment termination due to death or disability, no later than the 15th day of the third month following such termination, with the exact date of settlement within such payment window determined by the Administrator in its sole discretion). - Grant Acceptance: You must accept your PEP grant online at www.benefits.ml.com before you can receive payment of your vested PEP award.
 If you do not accept your PEP grant within 60 days after the award is granted, your award may be cancelled in the discretion of the Administrator. - Hong Kong Employees: The contents of this document have not been reviewed by any regulatory authority in Hong Kong.
 You are advised to exercise caution in relation to the offer.
 If you are in any doubt about any of the contents of this document, you should obtain independent professional advice.